iProgramMC/Boron/readme.md

 # The Boron Operating System

-Boron is a 64-bit operating system designed with SMP in mind.
+Boron is a portable (32-bit and 64-bit) operating system designed with SMP in mind.
 It borrows heavily from Windows NT, but does not aim to be a total clone.

 NOTE: Boron is currently not even in a minimally usable state.
 Don't expect it to do anything.